joinpursuit/FSW-CLI-Snowman/README.md

 1. Paste a link to of your Fork on Canvas and submit

+## Technical Requirements

+- Complete all the User stories listed below
+- For the "stats" like **number of remaining guesses** and **previously guessed letters**, use one object rather than several global variables.

 ## User Stories

 ### As a user, I should be presented with a random word to guess